alex-itboy/i3_ifstat/README.md

 which is
 `i3_ifstat -i <interface>`

-To check out interfaces, use
+To check out interfaces, use `ip address` to list them

 On my i3pystatus setup
 ```python